 G2Crowd as a Marketing Extension of IBM

-And the press release had another fascinating piece of information, something I don’t think the person to whom the quotation is attributed to knew the implication of what they were saying.
+And the press release had another fascinating piece of information, something I don’t think the person to whom the quotation is attributed knew the implication of what they were saying.

 “G2 Crowd is an important partner in expanding online advocacy for IBM.
 The user review platform is giving us new ways to connect to our customers, hear their feedback about our products and services, and strengthen our culture of customer centricity.” – Kevin Eagan, Chief Digital Experience Officer, IBM

 Kevin Eagan essentially gave up the game with that comment.
 IBM sees G2Crowd as an “advocate” for IBM.
 And advocate as a biased party.
 An advocate who a party pays is, of course, a super biased party.

 Secondly, IBM is not entirely a customer-centric player.
 So this statement is ridiculous.
 IBM may want to become more customer-centric, but they are not now, and they have not been in recent memory.
 But the part about seeing G2Crowd as a way to advocate for IBM applications is undoubtedly true.
 But it also brings up several questions.